jhsu802701/tutorial-rails-omniauth/02-login_test.md

 git pull
 ```
 * Enter the command "sh heroku.sh".
 In your production site, you won't be able to login from Facebook or Google just yet.
 You have not yet entered the proper credentials in Heroku.

-* In your browser, log into Heroku.
-Go to your app, go to the settings tab, and click on "Reveal Config Vars".
-Add the environment variables listed in your .env file, and give them the appropriate values.
-* In the terminal, enter the command "heroku restart" and then wait a moment.
-* You now should be able to log into your site with Google OmniAuth in Heroku.
-However, you won't be able to log into your site with Facebook in Heroku.
-* Go back to the [Facebook for Developers page](https://developers.facebook.com/).
-Go to your app, and click on "Facebook Login".
-In the settings, go to the list of Valid OAuth redirect URIs, and remove all of the localhost URLs.
-(Keep ONLY the production environment URL.)
-Save your changes.